 -Camping on site is convenient as the 48 holes out on this property require a lot of time to throw and you likely will want to play the courses several times.

--All brand new prodigy baskets.
+-All newer prodigy baskets.
 You aren't playing on some second hand rust buckets out here.

 -with how many kick butt downhill throws these courses have out here, there really aren't that many times you are winded, wishing you didn't have to trudge up another hill.
 Its odd how you can go downhill several times and end up back on top of the ridgelines with minimal amount of work.

 -There are several signature holes throughout these courses.
 Any of the downhill throws could likely qualify for signature on 90% of courses.

 -This course is longer than the green so it gives the guys with maybe a bit more arm a chance to shine over there smaller armed buddy.
 However, you aren't going to beat many out here if all you have is a big arm.
 These courses cater to the player that can hit lines and work discs.

 Cons: -2 separate courses that honestly feel like 1 48-hole course.

 -Outhouses are all at the beginning and then you can be a long ways from grace once out on the course.

 -No garbages out on the course.
 When the traffic picks up out on these courses and considering how awesome they are, it will, the garbage could be an issue.

 -Lack of water or another variable to deal with beyond trees.
 This doesn't really bother me a whole lot, but i try to be as descriptive as possible to what some may find a con.